chimera-linux/chimera-linux.github.io/_docs/configuration/gnome.md

 ## Installation

-The easiest way is to use the `base-desktop` metapackage.
+The easiest way is to use the `gnome` metapackage.

 ```
-# apk add base-desktop
+# apk add gnome
 ```

-This adds `gnome` as well as several things a desktop session will typically want, including graphics drivers.

 This is a complete session by default, which includes auxiliary apps.
 If you wish to use only the core desktop and have better